ThuverX/Rift/README.md

 RiftHTML is an easy to use (and experimental) component based dom renderer.
 Rift has an easy to use component system.
 You just create components and Rift handles the rest.
 No annoying state or super constructors.
 You can focus on programming your application instead of fighting with other frameworks.

 Rift works in plain Javascript and doesn't need any preprocessing to work, or be manageable.
-This is thanks to Rift's easy to use `rhtml` template strings!
+This is thanks to Rift's easy to use `r` (Shortcut) template strings!

 # Usage